mjburtenshaw/eng-dev/code-review/gitlab-code-review-template.md

 - [x] **Commits**: No anomalies detected.

-    [> 🏫 _Commits with large changes indicates the developer is thinking locally rather than globally._]: #
+    [> 🏫 _Commits with large changes indicate the developer is thinking locally rather than globally._]: #

-    [> 💡 _Sometimes the path to a solution isn't clear, and a messy commit log is inevitable.
+    [> 💡 _Sometimes, the path to a solution isn't clear, and a messy commit log is inevitable.
 A good development strategy may use a "draft branch" where the developer can be as messy as they want.
 But once they know the final solution, They'll create a new branch for publishing.
 Then, commit small, clean changes until there are no diffs between the draft branch and the publishing branch.
-Doing this will often reveal uncosidered issues, too._]: #
+Doing this will often reveal unconsidered issues, too._]: #

     - [x] Commit changes are small.
     - [x] Commit messages are informative.
     - [x] Documentation is changed in the same commit as associated functional changes.
 - [x] **Best Practices:** The code doesn't smell.

-    [> 🏫 _Smelly code indicates the developer didn't review the final diffs before creating the merge request, or inexperience._]: #
+    [> 🏫 _Smelly code indicates the developer didn't review the final diffs before creating the merge request or inexperience._]: #

     - [x] Changes are easy to reason about.
     - [x] Complex logic checks are extracted to variables.
     - [x] Symbols have meaningful names.
 - [x] **Tests:** No anomalies detected.

-    [> 🏫 _If `if` statements are touched by the diffs, there should usually be an associated test._]: #
+    [> 🏫 _If the diffs touch `if` statements, there should usually be an associated test._]: #

     - [x] Changes to business logic are covered.
     - [x] Tests are verbose.